colmf1/Voice_separation/README.md

 w - window size for detecting peaks in 2DFT spectrogram

 k - Peak sensitivity; Number of standard deviations within window to determine peak

+- Currently modifying separation functions to utilise numpy arrays and replacing for loops